2015 Caution: Transition from ICD-9-CM to ICD-10-CM/PCS Coding

 All nonmale, nonfemale responses are set to missing.
 Discharges or visits with missing values for sex are excluded from results reported by sex.

 Community-level income is based on the median household income of the patient's ZIP Code of residence.
 Quartiles are defined so that the total U.S. population is evenly distributed across four groups.
-The cut-offs for the quartile designation are determined annually using ZIP Code demographic data obtained from Claritas, a vendor that produces population estimates and projections based on data from the U.S. Census Bureau.
+The cut-offs for the quartile designation are determined annually using ZIP Code demographic data obtained from Claritas, a vendor that compiles and adds value to data from the U.S. Census Bureau.
 Claritas estimates intercensal annual household and demographic statistics for geographic areas.
 The value ranges for the national income quartiles vary by year.
 Income quartile is missing if the patient is homeless or foreign.
 Discharges missing the income quartile are excluded from results reported by community-level income.

 Patient location is based on the six-category, county-level scheme developed by the National Center for Health Statistics (NCHS) to study the relationship between urbanization and health:

 In the 2007 Rhode Island SID, the reporting of patients residing in counties designated as large central metropolitan was inconsistent with prior and subsequent years.
 Therefore, the fluctuation between 2006 and 2008 in the inpatient rates for opioid-related inpatient stays by urban-rural location should be considered an anomaly.

 The "expected payer" data element in HCUP databases provides information on the type of payer that the hospital expects to be the source of payment for the hospital bill.
 Trends in inpatient and ED visit counts are provided by the following expected primary payers: Medicare, Medicaid, and private insurance, and the uninsured.
 Discharges and ED visits with other, missing, or invalid expected primary payer are not reported in Fast Stats reporting by payer.
 These excluded records typically represent approximately 3 to 6 percent of all discharges or visits.